 Blog / Disruptive Technologies

-Unlocking Creativity in Construction: The Essentials of Parametric and Algorithmic Design Explained
+Unlocking Creativity in Construction: Parametric and Algorithmic Design Essentials

 The use of computational tools in design offices has been a common practice since the mid-1990s (VOLTOLINI, 2016).
 These Computer-Aided Design (CAD) tools have significantly optimized the production of projects, particularly in terms of graphic representation and visualization.